-- If AEMO is reliant on voluntary provision of information to allow it to perform some of its functions, it would be important to preserve the flow of this information to AEMO by making the provision of this information mandatory (this would need to be the subject of a separate Rule Change Proposal). - If the information provided to AEMO indicates an alleged breach of the Market Rules, then AEMO must notify the ERA regardless of whether this information is provided voluntarily or under the Market Rules.9 - If the ERA becomes aware of an alleged breach of the Market Rules, it must investigate the alleged breach (under clause 2.13.10) and can meet with relevant Market Participants to discuss the matter, which the ERA typically does as a matter of process.
-Thus, although the ERA may have obtained information originally intended for one purpose (e.g. under section 2.16 for monitoring the effectiveness of the market), if the information placed in one of the six confidentiality classes, and the ERA can get access to all six confidentiality classes, the ERA would be able to get access to the unclassified information accordingly.
+- If AEMO is reliant on voluntary provision of information to allow it to perform some of its functions, it would be important to preserve the flow of this information to AEMO by making the provision of this information mandatory (this would need to be the subject of a separate Rule Change Proposal). - If the information provided to AEMO indicates an alleged breach of the Market Rules, then AEMO must notify the ERA regardless of whether this information is provided voluntarily or under the Market Rules. - If the ERA becomes aware of an alleged breach of the Market Rules, it must investigate the alleged breach (under clause 2.13.10) and can meet with relevant Market Participants to discuss the matter, which the ERA typically does as a matter of process.
+Thus, although the ERA may have obtained information originally intended for one purpose (e.g. under section 2.16 for monitoring the effectiveness of the market), if the information indicates an alleged breach, then the ERA must investigate the alleged breach under the Market Rules and the affected parties will have opportunity to provide any relevant context at that time. - If the ERA uses Chapter 10 of the Market Rules or a section 51 notice under the ERA Act to procure information from AEMO, there is no explicit obligation on either the ERA or AEMO to disclose the release of this information to the relevant Market Participant or to give them an opportunity to provide context (i.e. the risk identified in the submissions already exists).